maliky/kolaBitMEXBot/README.rst

 Options specific to the stop order
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By defaut kolaBitMEXBot runs an opening order (main) and a close order
+By defaut kolaBot runs an opening order (main) and a close order
 (secondary or tail or trail).
 If your main is a buy, the secondary will
 be a close and vice-versa.
 It is possible to run only one of the two
 order by setting automatic cancelation condition on the not wanted